JiaweiZhuang/old_cloud_GC/README.md

 (and all the necessary software, of course) on it.
 After that, everyone is able to get a copy of my system, with everything installed correctly.

-**Trouble shooting: if you cannot find that AMI, make sure you are in the "US East (N. Virginia)" as shown in the upper-right corner of your console.
+**Trouble shooting: if you cannot find that AMI, make sure you are in the "US East (N. Virginia)" region as shown in the upper-right corner of your console.
 Choosing regions closer to your physical location will give you better network.
 To keep this tutorial minimal, we skip how to share AMIs cross regions.**